-- 2.5.7.2.
+- 2.5.8.2.
 ICM will be available to community-based Enrollees who are eligible for LTSS or determined to be high-risk via the IHS or other sources.
 ICM will include a set of high-touch, person-centered Care Management activities requiring direct interaction with the Enrollee and ICT; data collection, analysis, interpretation, and communication of data to the ICT; and monitoring and quality assurance of ICM activities.
-Specific ICM services will include, but are not limited to: - 2.5.7.2.1.
-Person-centered Care Management and coordination from an LCM with physical and/or behavioral health expertise, as described in Section 2.6.4, based on the Enrollees' strength-based preferences and needs; 2.5.7.2.2.
-Creation of a comprehensive ICP, as described in Section 2.6.5.
-The ICP will be shared with and - Section 2.6.5.
-The ICP will be shared with and updated by the ICT, and will include ongoing monitoring and revisions to the ICP to continuously improve the health and well-being of the Enrollee until such time that ICM services are not needed; - 2.5.7.2.3.
-Coordination of a range of home and communitybased services as needed, including but not limited to Peer Navigator services, to the extent that Contractor Care Management staff determines such supports to be necessary and beneficial; - 2.5.7.2.4.
-For Enrollees with intellectual and developmental disabilities (I/DD) who are receiving Carved-Out Services excluded from the Capitation Rates, coordination of those Carved-Out Services as part of the ICP; - 2.5.7.2.5.
-Home safety checks as determined by the CFNA; and - 2.5.7.2.6.
-Payment incentives by the Contractor to support ICM goals and objectives. - 2.5.8.
-LCM and Care Coordinator Qualifications - 2.5.8.1.
+Specific ICM services will include, but are not limited to: - 2.5.8.2.1.
+Person-centered Care Management and coordination from an LCM with physical and/or behavioral health expertise, as described in Section 2.6.4, based on the Enrollees' strength-based preferences and needs; 2.5.8.2.2.
+Creation of a comprehensive ICP, as described in - Section 2.6.5.
+The ICP will be shared with and updated by the ICT, and will include ongoing monitoring and revisions to the ICP to continuously improve the health and well-being of the Enrollee until such time that ICM services are not needed; - 2.5.8.2.3.
+Coordination of a range of home and communitybased services as needed, including but not limited to Peer Navigator services, to the extent that Contractor Care Management staff determines such supports to be necessary and beneficial; - 2.5.8.2.4.
+For Enrollees with intellectual and developmental disabilities (I/DD) who are receiving Carved-Out Services excluded from the Capitation Rates, coordination of those Carved-Out Services as part of the ICP; - 2.5.8.2.5.
+Home safety checks as determined by the CFNA; and - 2.5.8.2.6.
+Payment incentives by the Contractor to support ICM goals and objectives. - 2.5.9.
+LCM and Care Coordinator Qualifications - 2.5.9.1.
 LCMs and Care Coordinators must have the experience, qualifications and training appropriate to the needs of the Enrollee.
 The Contractor must establish policies for appropriate assignment of LCMs and Care Coordinators.